mw-experts/rsql/README.md

 #### Filter is case-insensitive

+* remove whitespaces of the input rsql from both sides (trim) before processing
 * `name==Marina` and `name==marina` will give the same results - Marina, marina

 #### Usage of wildcard